 You might be wondering where to stay in Patagonia if you're not exactly the camping type.
 The wilderness here is so pristine you might assume the only places to stay would be campgrounds or backpacker refugios favored by hikers and climbers doing the Torres del Paine W trek.
 Not at all.
 Turns out, even outdoorsy, day-packers like a little luxury now and then.

 There are enough accommodations in or near Torres del Paine to satisfy most travelers.
 When I travel, I prefer my hotel matches my trip.
 For example, if it's an "active" trip and I'm trekking Patagonia, or just lightly exploring the park in and out of a dusty car, I wouldn't feel comfortable in an over-the-top luxury hotel, nor have the time to enjoy it.
 That's just me.
 But if you're thinking sustainable, stylish digs in geodomes, Patagonia has those too.
 Perfect for nature-lovers.

 That's EcoCamp.
 Glamorous camping - glamping - in roomy, well-appointed and eco-friendly geodesic domes located in the choicest spot you can imagine - at the foothills of Las Torres with a clear view of the granite towers that give the Park its name.
 The fact that they're the greenest hotel in Patagonia is icing on the cake.

 We stayed here recently in early March and had the opportunity to review EcoCamp Patagonia.
 It was easy to see why autumn here is one of the busiest times of the year.

-For all of the personal touches, they manage to infuse your stay with a sense of community and the sharing of those experiences among guests, proving hands down that eco can not only be comfy, but also a transformative - even luxurious - experience.
-Clearly, EcoCamp is doing eco right.
+For all of the personal touches, EcoCamp infuses your stay with a sense of community and the sharing of those experiences among guests, proving hands down that eco can not only be comfy, but also a transformative - even luxurious - experience.
+Clearly, they're doing eco right.

 Read my full review of EcoCamp here.